Frequently Asked Questions

 With a degree from LSU Law, do I have to practice in Louisiana?

 No. Your LSU Law degree will allow you to practice in any state.
-Members of the LSU Law community currently practice in 45 states, 2 U.S. Territories and more than 20 countries.
+LSU Law alumni currently practice in 50 states, 3 U.S. Territories and more than 33 foreign countries.
 Graduates are well prepared to sit for any bar exam.
-92% of graduates from the class of 2013 were employed within nine months of graduation.
+90% of graduates from the class of 2022 (most recent data available) were employed within 10 months of graduation.

 What types of jobs are available to students who are not from Louisiana who want to practice in another state?

 LSU Law alumni work in all areas of the legal profession.
-For placement statistics, please visit our Career Services website at www.law.lsu.edu/careerservices.
+For placement statistics, please visit our Career Services website at law.lsu.edu/careerservices.

 Am I able to pursue dual degree opportunities at LSU?

 Yes.
-In addition to earning a law degree, LSU Law students may earn a J.D./M.M.C.
-(Masters in Mass Communication), a J.D./M.B.A.
+In addition to earning a law degree and a diploma in comparative law, LSU Law students may earn a J.D./M.M.C.
+(Masters in Mass Communication), a J.D./M.S.W.
+(Masters of Social Work), a J.D./M.B.A.
 (Masters of Business Administration), J.D./M.S.F.
 (Master of Science in Finance) or J.D./M.P.A.
 (Masters of Public Administration).
 You must apply to each program separately.
 Learn more about the Dual Degree Programs.

 Are students allowed to study abroad while pursuing their law degrees?

-Students at the LSU Law Center may spend a semester abroad at one of our partner institutions in Europe or South America, to include France, England and Argentina.
+Students at the LSU Law Center may spend a semester abroad at one of our partner institutions in Europe or South America, including France, England and Argentina.
 For more information on study abroad opportunities and a full list of partner institutions, please visit Semester Abroad.

 Are there co-curricular activities for students?